 - a genuine desire to help a young person succeed

 >>Teach a Driving Course

-Ignite hires driving instructors to provide classroom training as well as in-car training to enable apprentices to obtain a Learner’s licence and a Class 5 licence.
+Ignite hires driving instructors to provide classroom training as well as in-car training to enable students to obtain a Learner’s licence and a Class 5 licence.

-Learner’s licence – SGI provides an analysis for each apprentice of Ignite.
-Once that is determined, a volunteer instructor is needed to secure and organize documents, schedule the Learner’s licence tests, and transport each apprentice to his/her test.
+Learner’s licence – SGI provides an analysis for each student of Ignite.
+Once that is determined, a volunteer instructor is needed to secure and organize documents, schedule the Learner’s licence tests, and transport each student to his/her test.

-- varies based on individual apprentice needs but tends to be a specific segment of time for obtaining Learner’s licences and a separate segment of time for obtaining Class 5 licences
+- varies based on individual student needs but tends to be a specific segment of time for obtaining Learner’s licences and a separate segment of time for obtaining Class 5 licences

 - working on the Learner’s licence takes place between 8:00 a.m. - 4:30 p.m., Monday to Friday